 Fig. 11.3 gives an overview of the data input to and output from 4D-Var.
 There are three types of input data.

 (i) GRIB fields from the Fields Data Base (FDB).
 GRIB is a World Meteorological Organisation (WMO) standard format for the representation of General Regularly-distributed Information in Binary.
-The GRIB code is described at http://www.ecmwf.int/products/data/software/grib.html.
-The background fields, forecast errors and model errors are read from the Fields Data Base.

 Figure 11.3 4D-Var data flow.